ships97/javascript-interview-questions/README.md

    invite.call(employee2, "Hello", "How are you?"); // Hello Jimmy Baily, How are you?
    ```

-   **Apply:** Invokes the function with a given `this` value and allows you to pass in arguments as an array
+   **Apply:** Invokes the function with a given `this` value and allows you to pass in arguments as an array.
    The apply method is similar to the call method, but it takes the arguments as an array instead of individually.
 It is useful when we don't know the number of        arguments that will be passed to the function.

    ```javascript